runforrestrun/learning-oop-in-php/README.md

-# Improving OOP in PHP with kickass tuts & vids

-Goal: Improving my OOP & PHP knowledge with awesome videos and tutorials for free.
-Yes.
-I like free stuff.
+# Become PHP Jedi Master

+Rationale: Becomming a PHP Jedi Master.

+Way back (2000-2002) I've dealt with PHP 3 & 4 with non-to-partly OOP coverage.
+It was fun but the language had its limitations.
+BUT fast-forward 15 years, PHP world evolved enormously.
+Lots of good PHP stuff.
+I've started to experiment with Symfony2/3 for a personal project and eventually got addicted to PHP.

+Vision: Become a Jedi PHP Master

+Mission: Learn the way of the force; level up my architectural design & programming skills .

+Goals:
+- Master the force of 'Object Calisthenics' (Jeff Bay Jedi Master)
+- Master the force of 'Extreme Defensive Programming in PHP' (Marco Pivett Jedi Master)
+- Master the force of 'Refactoring'(Martin Fowlers Jedi Master).

 Approach: Find quality tutorials and videos; well-written and clearly explained.

-Rationale: I want to be a Symfony Jedi Master or Symfony Mr. Miyagi.

-Way back (2001-2002) I've dealt with PHP 3 & 4 with non-to-partly OOP coverage, I had fun and pleasure doing it.
-However.
-Back then, it wasn't a real OOP language.
-But fast forward 10 years later, lots has changed!
-Since a year and a half I started to develop in PHP again with Symfony2 and lately with Symfony 3.
-Symfony really kicks ass.
-I really dig it.

 Disclaimer: This filtered list touches upons domains which I personally like to improve.
 I suggest to compile your own list by filtering out the irrelevant parts [here](https://github.com/marcelgsantos/learning-oop-in-php)